DUNE/dune-justin/docs/tutorials.dune.md

 You should see a version number displayed.

-# Logging in from the command line
+## Logging in from the command line

 Now we can start the tutorial itself.

-Setup DUNE UPS and justin if you've not already done that within your
+Set up DUNE UPS and justin if you've not already done that within your
 session:

     source /cvmfs/dune.opensciencegrid.org/products/dune/setup_dune.sh